kesondrakey/flux-tools/paper/paper.md

 [@Reddyproc], and Python tools like PyFluxPro [@PyFluxPro], automate u\*-threshold filtering, gap-filling, and flux partitioning.
-These tools excel at bulk data processing but offer no interactive means to inspect or carefully remove outliers that that require a human eye.
+These tools excel at bulk data processing but offer no interactive means to inspect or carefully remove outliers that require a human eye.

 In practice, data managers resort to custom scripts, extensive manual visualization, and fragmented documentation to detect and remove